craftslab/flutterdocker/README.md

 # flutterdocker

-*Flutter Docker* is Dockerfile for Android & Flutter SDK built on Ubuntu.
+*Flutter Docker* is the Dockerfile for Android & Flutter SDK built on Ubuntu.